 RMCA's goal is to provide financial assistance to 100 percent of eligible patients.
 In our history, we have never denied funding to an eligible patient experiencing dire financial circumstances.

 Chris Maupin joined RMCA in February of 2011 and is the current President.
 Chris graduated from the University of Missouri with a B.A. in Business Management, History, and Sociology.
 Chris attended the University of London in 1994.
 Chris has worked for Shelter Insurance companies since 1988 and has run his own agency since 2003.
 Chris enjoys playing music and coaching youth sports.
 Chris is married to Amy and has a son named Carter.

-Michael Bieber joined RMCA in January 2012 and is the current Treasurer.
+Michael Bieber joined RMCA in January 2012 and is the current Vice President.
 Michael is an analyst with CoBiz Bank.
 He has a Business-Marketing degree from the University of Colorado, Boulder.
 Michael is a Colorado native who is proud to serve on the Board of Rocky Mountain Cancer Assistance.